Content from Introducing Databases and SQL

 Relational databases

 Let’s look at a pre-existing database, the portal_mammals.sqlite file from the Portal Project dataset that we downloaded during Setup.
-Click on the “Open Database” button, select the portal_mammals.sqlite file, and click “Open” to open the database.
+In DB Browser for SQLite, click on the “Open Database” button, select the portal_mammals.sqlite file, and click “Open” to open the database.

 The “Database Structure” tab also provides some metadata about each table.
 If you click on the down arrow next to a table name, you will see information about the columns, which in databases are referred to as “fields,” and their assigned data types.
 (The rows of a database table are called records.)
 Each field contains one variety or type of data, often numbers or text.
 You can see in the surveys table that most fields contain numbers (BIGINT, or big integer, and FLOAT, or floating point numbers/decimals) while the species table is entirely made up of text fields.